nexiality/documentation/release/nexial-core-v3.2.changelog.md

 #### Improvements
 - [ErrorTracker](../userguide/ExecutionLogs#errortracker-error-only-log-file): new feature to trap all step-wise errors into a separate log file so that we can streamline root cause analysis.
+  - minor HTML-level changes to improve the display of ErrorTracker logs (in email notification).

 ### [Batch Files](../userguide/BatchFiles)